rosado-io/docs/get-started/website.md

 ## Setup Application in Authgear

-Signup for an account in [https://portal.authgearapps.com/](https://portal.authgearapps.com/) and create a Project.
+Signup for an Authgear Portal account in [https://portal.authgearapps.com/](https://portal.authgearapps.com/).
 Or you can use your self-deployed Authgear.

-After that, we will need to create an Application in the Project Portal.
+From the Project listing, create a new Project or select an existing Project.
+After that, we will need to create an application in the project.

 {% tabs %}
 {% tab title="Portal" %}
 **Step 1: Create an application in the Portal**

-1. Go to **Applications** in your project portal.
+1. Go to **Applications** on the left menu bar.
-2. Click **Add Application** in the top command bar.
+2. Click **⊕Add Application** in the top tool bar.
-3. Input the name of your application.
-This is for reference only.&#x20;
+3. Input the name of your application, e.g. "MyAwesomeApp".
+4. Under **Authorized Redirect URIs**, Click "⊕Add URI".
-4. Decide a path in your website that users will be redirected to after they have authenticated with Authgear.
-Add the URI to **Redirect URIs**. e.g.`https://yourdomain.com/auth-redirect` , or `http://localhost:4000/auth-redirect` for local development.
+5. Decide a path in your website that users will be redirected to after they have authenticated with Authgear. e.g.`https://yourdomain.com/auth-redirect` , or `http://localhost:4000/auth-redirect` for local development.
+6. Fill in the Redirect URI that you have defined in the previous steps.
-5. Click "Save" and keep the **Client ID**.
-You can also obtain it from the Applications list later.
+7. Click "Save" in the top tool bar and keep the **Client ID**.
+You can also obtain it again from the Applications list later.
+8. (Optional) Click "Edit" if you wish to configure more authentication settings.

 ![](<../.gitbook/assets/create-application (1).png>)